 - Hold meal demos.
 They conduct food demonstrations for new items during pre-shift meetings.

 - Keep checklists.
-They perform detailed line checks before the truck leaves the commissary.
+The best food truck managers perform detailed line checks before the truck leaves the commissary.

 - Always develop key staff.
-They develop key people for the service window.
+They develop key people for the service window and production line.

 - Keep communication open.
 They constantly encourage communication and organization.